lldean18/R_manhattan_plot/README.md

-Coding club

-Plotting a manhattan plot of Fst in R
+#Coding club - Plotting a manhattan plot of Fst in R

-Use your new ggplot skills to have a go at making a manhattan plot in R.
+Use your new ggplot skills to have a go at making a manhattan plot in R:

-Start by making a plot for a single chromosome (hit you will need to use your knowledge of filtering to do this).
+1. Start by making a plot for a single chromosome (hit you will need to use your knowledge of filtering to do this).

-Then have a go at plotting Fst across the whole genome.
+2. Then have a go at plotting Fst across the whole genome.
 Think about your x-axis and how you might get it looking nice.
 Have a try using colour to distinugish the different chromosomes.

 This repository contains an FST data file for students to use to practice making Manhattan plots in R.
 The data file contains the columns:
 Chromosome name - names of chromosomes as they appear in the genome assembly Chromosome number - corresponding chromosome numbers